shijistar/enum-plus/README.md

 - Enhanced enum members with customizable display text
 - Built-in localization capabilities that integrate with any i18n library
 - Streamlined conversion from enum values to human-readable display text
-- Extensible design allowing unlimited custom fields on enum members
+- Extensible design allowing unlimited metadata fields on enum members
+- Plugin system with a variety of practical plugins available for installation
 - Seamless integration with any UI libraries like [Ant Design](https://ant.design/components/overview), [ElementPlus](https://element-plus.org/en-US/component/overview.html), [Material-UI](https://mui.com/material-ui), in a single line of code
-- Complete Node.js compatibility with SSR support
+- Support for server-side rendering (SSR)
+- Support for multiple environments including Web browsers, Node.js, ReactNative, Taro, and Mini Programs
 - Zero dependencies - pure JavaScript implementation usable in any front-end framework
 - First-class TypeScript support with comprehensive type inference
 - Lightweight (only 2KB+ gzipped)